Got your sights set on an actual historic home or building?

 The Local Level

 One city that does offer a historic tax credit program is Baltimore, Maryland.
 Started in 1996, Baltimore’s tax credit program is one of the best in the country.
 It’s open to both residential and commercial buildings and offers a 10-year tax credit based on the increased property value.
-To date, the program has seen more than 5,000 projects.
+To date, more than 5,000 projects have been completed.

 Even if your city or county does not have a historic tax credit program, you’ll doubtless be in contact and coordinating with them if you score a federal and/or state credit.
 Where did think your building or zoning permit is coming from?